Where To Post Apartments for Rent or Sale For Free In New York

 Homelister

-Homelister is one of the newer ways to get the word out there, and technically it’s not free.
-Erm, well, it kind of is?
-This startup offers you free listings, but if you get your home sold through it, you have to pay a small fee.
+Homelister is one of the newer ways to get the word out there; technically, it’s not free.
+Erm, well, it kind of is.
+This startup offers free listings, but if you sell your home through it, you have to pay a small fee.

-So, it’s kind of results-oriented.
-The cool thing here is that it allows you to post to MLS and multiple top-rated sites risk-free.
-This reduces the “what if’s” for people who decide against paying for MLS listings.
+So, it’s results-oriented.
+The cool thing here is that it allows you to risk-free post to MLS and multiple top-rated sites.
+This reduces the “what ifs” for people who decide against paying for MLS listings.
 Should you sell your home through this, be careful.
 Fees can get high.

 Yes and no. It’s “pay only if you sell.”